postman-open-technologies/lifecycle/_blueprints/base.md

         label: Notifications
   - label: Manage
     image: images/lifecycle-arrow-manage.png
     description: Markets, strategies, team experience, and professional expectations change.
-So too do APIs.
-Changing an interface is no trivial task, however, given the number of people that may depend on it.
+So too, do APIs.
+However, changing an interface is no trivial task, given the number of integrations depending on it.
 Learning to prioritize and schedule changes to minimize the negative impacts is a skill.
-Thankfully, Postman includes features to navigate through this important step.
+Thankfully, Postman includes elements to navigate through this step of growing importance.
     elements:
       - name: Versioning
         label: Versioning